The Stories the ‘Heatherly Loch’ Can Tell You

 Loch Freuchie and the Highland Clearances

-Walking the north side of Loch Freuchie (‘Freuch’: the Heatherly loch) through Glen Quaich, you pass the remnants of a number of ruined settlements dating from when the Highland Clearances broke up families and communities across huge swathes of northern Scotland.
+Walking the north side of Loch Freuchie (‘Freuch’: the Heatherly loch), you pass the remnants of several ruined settlements dating from when the Highland Clearances broke up families and communities across huge swathes of northern Scotland.

 Few houses remain visible: as they were made from the land, it would have quickly reclaimed them.
 Each of the settlements you walk past once had around 10-15 crofts, built of stone, clay and wattle or thickly cut turf.
 The roofs were thatched in heather, broom, bracken, straw or rushes.
 Some would have also had also a mill.